-- 1. The committee will meet monthly and conduct business, following the most recent edition of Robert's Rules of Order.
-In the event that a member cannot attend a scheduled meeting, an alternate should be asked to attend. - 2.
+- 1. The committee will meet monthly and conduct business, following the most recent edition of Robert's Rules of Order. - 2.
 Meeting times will be arranged at the beginning of each semester and will be based on the schedule of the majority of the membership. - 3.
-A quorum shall consist of more than 50% of the membership, and must include at least three (3) faculty members. - 4.
-Each member has one (1) vote.
+Members can be physically present at meetings or attend via audio or video conferencing. - 4.
+A quorum shall consist of more than 50% of the filled positions, and must include at least three (3) faculty members. - 5.
+Each voting member has one (1) vote.